This Recipe Is: • Ready in 30 Minutes or Less • Vegetarian • Gluten Free •

 You know what I want for breakfast?
 Mmmmmm … I really wish I could have an Almond Joy candy bar … but in a healthy, hearty, keep-you-powered-up-all-morning breakfast!

 Oh wait … that’s exactly what I made!
-Yay! 😀 (Oh friends, you know how much I love Almond Joys … remember these snack bites?)
+Yay! 😀 (Oh friends, you know how much I love Almond Joys … remember these snack bites and this chocolate chia seed pudding?)

 Sweet coconut and crunchy almonds, with just a hint of creamy chocolate.
 All swirled together in a deliciously warm and satisfying bowl of almost-instant oatmeal … mmmmmmm!